loisbaker/lee-wave-solver/README.md

 - The effect of rotation, using the Coriolis parameter f.
 - The hydrostatic approximation/ nonhydrostatic flow

-Note that a MATLAB version of the solver is also available, please get in touch at l.baker18@imperial.ic.ac.uk if you'd like it.
+Note that a MATLAB version of the solver is also available, please get in touch at lois.baker@ed.ac.uk if you'd like it.

 ## Getting started